nvsnkv/NVs.OccupancySensor/readme.md

 #### Startup
 * `StartSensor` - toggle to start sensor on startup.
 Optional.
 Default _False_
 * `StartMQTT` - toggle to start MQTT client on startup.
 Optional.
 Default _False_
+#### Logging
+This app uses Serilog to capture logs.
+Please refer to the documentation for [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration).
+Startup process gets logged to `startup.ndjson` file in the application working directory.
+Rolling interval is set to 1 day for this log.
+Application will keep last 10 startup.ndjson log files.
+These behaviour is hardcoded.
+#### Version
+`Version` field in appsettings.json is not actually a setting :) .
+MQTT adapter sends it to Home Assistant as a part of configuration topic.
+It is also used in Swagger as API version.